 The answer is: "Time Machine for Visual Studio became an Ultra Tool - RevDeBug!"

 And here are 3 tips on how to use it to become a debugging pro:

 Understand all aspects of the technical architecture and how different components play together

 Yep, but who has enough time for that?
-When the bug appears usually we have limited time to find the root cause of the problem.
-But there is a tool, which allows you to inspect the behavior of your application in details.
+When the bug appears usually, we have limited time to find the root cause of the problem.
+But there is a tool, which allows you to inspect the behavior of your application in detail.
 Check out this article to get to know more.

 Identify the right debugging technology for your stack

 Traditional debugging takes time.
 Sometimes, a lot of time, especially if an unhandled exception is hidden deep within the code, or the bug has caused throughout a program, with multiple negative repercussions.
 The answer to those problems is reverse debugging technology.
-How it works is practice?
+How does it work in practice?